rkuma183/wilsonmar.github.io/_posts/2016-08-31-dynatrace.md

 {% include _toc.html %}

-This is a hands-on narrated tour about Dynatrace.
+What's different with this introduction to Dynatrace is I provide a step-by-step hands-on approach to dive deep into the technology and its vendor.
+This is so you're not stumbling around wasting time on high-level videos from salespeople.
+My commentaries are given "just-in-time" after you do each step.

+## Acronyms

+   ADK = Application Development Kit

+   APM = Application Performance Monitoring

+   AppMon = Application Performance

+   UEM = User Experience Management (product offering)

+   SLA = Service Level Agreements

+   Visit = a group of transactions performed by the same user over a defined time period.

+PureModel = PurePath + PureStack

+   PurePath monitors horizontally across the server tiers

+   PureStack dives into the vertical infrastructure

+## Product Editions

-There are editions for the Development Team, Test Center, and Production:
+There are different editions for the Development Team, Test Center, and Production:

 <a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/23922979/11b6313a-08db-11e7-9376-a6627907b058.png">
 <img alt="dynatrace across lifecycle 898x527.jpg" width="898" src="https://cloud.githubusercontent.com/assets/300046/23922979/11b6313a-08db-11e7-9376-a6627907b058.png">(Click to pop up larger image)</a>